How to Fix Battlefield 6 Lagging Online

 How Ping and Lag Affect Your Matches

-Struggling to level up weapons because of lag?
+Tweak Your Graphics Settings: Reduce the shadow quality, effects, and that should sort out the FPS drops.
 Check out Weapon Level Boost to power up your arsenal without missing shots.

 Advanced Fixes